 In the house, you have full access to two large meeting rooms, the Heritage Parlour for meeting in a circle of 20 people or so, and Tucker Hall, great for board room style presentations or a meal for 20-30 people.

 These rooms feature original woodwork cut and milled on-site, lots of natural light, and design details by a Confederation-era architect.
-We also feature an accessible washroom downstairs.
-The upstairs level has full bathrooms, close to the bedrooms, for overnight groups.
+We also feature a wheelchair accessible washroom downstairs.
+The upstairs level has full bathrooms, close to the bedrooms.

 Weekend (Friday 3 PM to Sunday 11 AM) Starting at $1250